toefel18/kluster/README.md

 All these approaches are different for each DBMS vendor.
 Kluster provides a way to cluster a set of DBMS nodes of in a vendor independant way.

+qqqq In a way this is CQRS? event recorded on the kafka topic, projector=KafkaNode qqqq design KafkaNode has a DbmsAdapter and KafkaComsumers and a KafkaProducer

 ## Design